kashifansari96/Real-Estate-Price-PRediction-/README.md

 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. Jupyter notebook, visual studio code
+5. Jupyter notebook, visual studio code as IDE